8 Things You Need to Know About the Christmas Cactus•

 Meanwhile, the Christmas Cactus has rounded, softer looking leaf edges.

-The similarities between the two are much more pronounced than the differences, but with a plant as quirky as these two, those distinctions definitely deserve to be acknowledged!
+The similarities between the two are much more pronounced than the differences, but with a plant as quirky as these, distinctions definitely deserve to be acknowledged!

 2. They are Non-Poisonous to Pets